Ericsson/codechecker/docs/user_guide.md

 ##CodeChecker usage

 First of all, you have to setup the environment for CodeChecker.
-Codechecker server uses PostgreSQL database (by default) to store the results which is also packed into the package.
+Codechecker server uses SQLite database (by default) to store the results which is also packed into the package.

 ~~~~~~~~~~~~~~~~~~~~~
 cd $CODECHECKER_PACKAGE_ROOT/init